sr6033/UNIXRoutine/index.md

 - `rm -f` : may the **force** be with you.
 Forcefully removes the file without any confirmation prompts.

-- `rm -rf` : forcefully and recursively removes everything single precious file.
+- `rm -rf` : forcefully and recursively removes every single precious file.

 > rm -rf , rm -rf /, rm -rf *, is frequently used in jokes and anecdotes about Unix disasters. **NEVER RUN THIS IN SUPERUSER UNLESS YOU KNOW WHAT YOU ARE DOING**.
 Have a nice day.